Freight Shipping from Las Vegas to Houston

 How much does it cost to ship freight from Las Vegas to Houston?

-Full truckload (FTL) rates from Las Vegas, NV to Houston, TX currently range from $3,427-$4,224 for a standard dry van load over the 1,594-mile route.
+Full truckload (FTL) rates from Las Vegas, NV to Houston, TX currently range $3,427-$4,224 (roughly $2.17-$2.66 per mile over 1,594 miles).
 LTL shipments typically cost $1,077-$1,755 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Las Vegas to Houston?